 Note: This show is no longer available.
 And instead, you can visit the Aquadome (360-degree visual experience).

 The Oceanarium is a huge simulator.
 In a spacious, air-conditioned hall containing 140 seats, a film is screened on three huge high-quality HD screens, and the visitor takes part in a journey through the depths of the Sea.

 The visitors sit on sophisticated platforms that move in every direction following the movement of the film.

-The Oceanarium movie lasted for 30 minutes and told the story of scientists who research and protect sharks.
+The Oceanarium movie lasted 30 minutes and told the story of scientists researching and protecting sharks.
 The film was in Hebrew.
-It is a regular movie (not 3D), and the platform you are sitting on is moving by the film.
+It is a regular movie (not 3D), and the platform you are sitting on is moving with the film.
 The movements are not swift and suitable for all (these are not roller coasters).
 Nonetheless, there are also several non-moving platforms.